 About

-CRMs.
+Customer support and CRMs.
 Where LLMs belong (enrichment, summarization, routing) and where they break things (anything that writes back to the source of truth without a human gate).

 WordPress.
 Yes, still WordPress.
 It’s quietly one of the best AI-augmented stacks in 2026, and most engineers are too embarrassed to notice.
 I’ll explain.